 What are the best practices for boosting PPE compliance?

 Best practices for boosting PPE compliance combine cultural, procedural, and technological approaches.
 According to an analysis of over 1 billion work hours, organizations with strong safety cultures conducting daily 15-30 minute toolbox talks report a 78% reduction in Total Recordable Incident Rates compared to those with monthly meetings (Source: Associated Builders and Contractors).
 Implementing thorough new hire safety orientations that establish safety culture from day one reduces TRIR by 52% compared to basic compliance-only orientations (Source: Associated Builders and Contractors).
-Technology integration through automated monitoring systems achieves significantly higher compliance rates by delivering around-the-clock coverage, instant alerts, and thorough documentation that manual systems cannot match.
+Technology integration through automated monitoring systems achieves significantly higher compliance rates by delivering around-the-clock coverage, real-time alerts, and thorough documentation that are difficult for manual systems to match.

 How can technology enhance safety culture in construction?